How to Vibe Code: A Step-by-Step Beginner's Guide

 - About 60 minutes.
 Most people ship their first working app in under an hour.

-The skill that matters here isn't programming.
-It's knowing your problem well enough to describe it clearly.
+The skill that matters here is knowing your problem well enough to describe it clearly.

 Step 1: Write your first master prompt

 The master prompt is the single most important thing you'll write.
-Think like a product manager: your job is to describe the what and why, not the how.
+Think like a product manager: your job is to describe the what and why and let the AI figure out the how.

 What separates good prompts from bad ones